Getting Started Concepts The Things Stack Cloud The Things Stack Enterprise Integrations API Hardware

 https://<HOSTNAME>/oauth/authorize?client_id=<CLIENT-ID>&redirect_uri=<REDIRECT-URI>&state=<STATE>&response_type=code

-is the hostname of the Identity Server. - The
+• The HOSTNAME is the hostname of the Identity Server.

-is the client ID of your OAuth client. - The
+• The client_id is the client ID of your OAuth client.

-is ignored by the Identity Server.
-All scopes defined in your OAuth client registration will be requested. - The optional
+• The optional scope is ignored by the Identity Server.
+All scopes defined in your OAuth client registration will be requested.

 The Identity Server will prompt the user with a view asking to authorize your OAuth client.
 They will see the client ID, description, requested scope and redirect URI.
 If they accept the authorization, they will be redirected to your redirect URI with an authorization code: